-The mission of Geneva’s track and field team is to provide a safe, supportive, and fun environment for student-athletes to have a positive and meaningful experience participating on a middle and high school athletic team.
-Track and field is a lifelong sport that accessible to all, and with seventeen events the team welcomes all to join.
+The mission of Geneva’s track & field team is to provide a safe, supportive, and fun environment for student-athletes to have a positive and meaningful experience participating on a middle and high school athletic team.
+Track & field is a lifelong sport that is accessible to all, and with eighteen events the team welcomes all to join.

 The team’s training development program builds throughout the season.
 They train hard, recover, and repeat!
-The coaches truly care about the well-being of each athlete in achieving their own personal goals.
+The coaches truly care about the well-being of each athlete in achieving his or her own personal goals.
 Through hard work, dedication, determination, and perseverance, anything can happen and anything is possible!
-Team camaraderie is a big deal on the track and field team, and many lifetime memories are made while training and competing.
+Team camaraderie is a big deal on the track & field team, and many lifetime memories are made while training and competing.

 Please use the following form to submit questions to the athletic/coaching staff.

 Coach Cash, as a lot of kids call him, joined Geneva’s coaching staff as the varsity track and field coach in 2020–2021.
 In his first year the team had 182 personal records and 31 school records.
 He started his career in coaching while still in high school, coaching baseball and football, and adopted the role of pole vault coach for his track team when they didn’t have a coach.
-His mentor and coach, Ron Evans, recruited him to coach a few years later, and together they won ten state championships.
-Since that time, Coach Cashman has coached over 70 state champions, 11 state record holders, 7 national champions, and well over 100 All American athletes.
+His mentor and coach, Ron Evans, recruited him to professional coaching a few years later, and together they won ten state championships.
+Since that time, Coach Cashman has coached over 80 state champions, 11 state record holders, 15 national champions, and well over 100 All American athletes.
 Prior to coming to TGS, he spent five years at Lake Mary High School where his Rams set 30 school records, won 3 straight conference and district titles, and were runners up twice at regionals.

 Coach Cashman is a Level I and II certified coach through USA Track and Field.
 He also went back to school, earning a BS in Exercise Physiology and Sport Science at UCF.
-He studied strength and conditioning under Frank Costello while coaching at the University of Maryland, as well as biomechanics under Roger Eckard, formerly of Arkansas State University through the old TAC clinics for Olympic development.
+He studied strength and conditioning under Frank Costello while coaching at the University of Maryland, as well as biomechanics under Tom Ecker, formerly of Arkansas State University through the old TAC clinics for Olympic development.

 A couple of key phrases that set Coach Cashman apart as a coach: